Prayer

 “In these days he went out to the mountain to pray, and all night he continued in prayer to God.” - Luke 6:12 (ESV)

 “these things God has revealed to us through the Spirit.
 For the Spirit searches everything, even the depths of God.
-For who knows a person’s thoughts except the spriit of that person, which is in him?
-So also no one comprehends the throughts of God except the Spriit of God.
+For who knows a person’s thoughts except the spirit of that person, which is in him?
+So also no one comprehends the thoughts of God except the Spirit of God.
 Now we have received not the spirit of the world, but the Spirit who is from God, that we might understand the things freely given us by God.” - 1 Corinthians 2:10-12

-In the quiet moments spent in creation, free from distraction and the noise of the world, we become most in tune with His Spirit.
+The Spirit knows our depths as well as the depths of God.
+The relationship is deep, so value the moments you get to spend here.
+The quiet moments spent in creation, free from distraction and the noise of the world where you become most in tune with His Spirit.
 It’s in this stillness that we can give thanks, recognize His goodness, and feel deeply connected to Him.

 My Encouragement for You

-In doing this, prayer doesn’t just shift our circumstances; it shifts our perspective.
-It strengthens hope, fuels positive thinking, and reminds us that wanting better is not only possible but a reflection of God’s goodness at work in our lives.
+Prayer shifts our perspective, strengthens hope, fuels positive thinking, and reminds us that wanting better is not only possible but a reflection of God’s goodness at work in our lives.

 If you’re a believer, pray with steadfast faith.
 Pray with confidence in what we know to be true: that in Jesus, we are forgiven, cleansed, and healed.